conradakunga/Blog/_posts/2026-06-07-creating-a-unique-index-that-allows-null-in-sql-server.md

 ---
 layout: post
-title: Creating A Unique Index That Allows NULL In SQL Server
+title: Creating A Unique Index That Allows NULL in SQL Server
 date: 2026-06-07 06:03:13 +0300
 categories:
     - SQL Server
     - Database
 ---

-A **uniqe index** is a fairly simple construct.
+A **unique index** is a fairly simple construct.

 It does not allow a column value to repeat across the rows.